srozemuller/rozemuller_blog/content/blog/2022-06-21-intune-filters-explained-and-create-automated/index.md

 ## Authentication

-To deploy filters in Microsoft Endpoint Manager we need to authenticate.
+To deploy filters in Microsoft Intune we need to authenticate.
 I use the Graph API for automated filter deployment.
 To authenticate against the Graph API we need API permissions.
 The API permissions are set at an application registration.
 The application registration needs the following permissions:

 - **DeviceManagementConfiguration.ReadWrite.All**
     *(Allows the app to read and write properties of Microsoft Intune-managed device configuration and device compliance policies and their assignment to groups, without a signed-in user.)*